 Our goal is to use information we download from nFORM -- about treatment assignment, enrollment, and attended which sessions -- to target when someone is eligible to receive the first module.
 All subsequent modules will be assigned in a random order for the subsequent weeks, except for Module B. A father must be absent during a given week to be eligible for Module B. The response options for all questions may need to be tailored to the control group.

+To be eligible for text surveys, fathers must either have a smartphone or an email address for the purpose of incentive delivery.

 MODULE A: ENGAGEMENT DURING PROGRAM